zehuilu/How-to-Use-Qualisys-Motion-Capture-System/README.md

 $ python3 python/subscriber_6dof_udp.py
 ```

 4. To make multiple devices access to the 6-DOF data, you can use either TCP/IP or UDP socket for communications.
-More information are available in [Tutorial-About-TCP-IP-and-UDP-Communications](https://github.com/zehuilu/Tutorial-About-TCP-IP-and-UDP-Communications).
+More information is available in [Tutorial-About-TCP-IP-and-UDP-Communications](https://github.com/zehuilu/Tutorial-About-TCP-IP-and-UDP-Communications).

 # UDP data streaming with last-come-first-serve
-In some robotics applications, there is a faster node publishing sensor data, such as Motion Capture System, and a slower node subscribing these data and then do some computation.
+In some robotics applications, there is a faster node publishing sensor data, such as Motion Capture System, and a slower node subscribes to these data and then does some computation.
 The streaming data gets accumulated in the communication channel and works as First-In-First-Out (FIFO) due to the frequency difference.
 But the slower node only needs the latest data.
 So, I customized the UDP Protocol with asyncio so that the subscriber can work as Last-In-First-Out (LIFO).

 1. Initialize the publisher
 ```